ABIDING PRESENCE LUTHERAN CHURCH

 How long does the worship service usually last?

-Our family-friendly service on Sunday morning at 8:30 lasts about a half-hour.
-10:45 Sunday morning worship services typically last about an hour to an hour and fifteen minutes.
+Our Sunday morning worship services typically last about an hour to an hour and fifteen minutes.
 On Saturday evening, services typically end after a little less than an hour.

 Will I have to introduce myself or stand up to be recognized if I am a visitor at a worship service?